LedgerHQ/app-bitcoin-new/README.md

 ## Documentation

+High level documentation on the architecture and interface of the app:
+- [bitcoin.md](doc/bitcoin.md): specifications of application commands.
+- [wallet.md](doc/wallet.md): supported wallet signing policies.
+- [merkle.md](doc/merkle.md): rationale and specifications for the usage of Merkle trees.

-High level documentation such as [commands](doc/COMMANDS.md) are included in developer documentation which can be generated with [doxygen](https://www.doxygen.nl)
+Additional documentation can be generated with [doxygen](https://www.doxygen.nl)

 ```
 doxygen .doxygen/Doxyfile
 ```

 the process outputs HTML and LaTeX documentations in `doc/html` and `doc/latex` folders.

+## Client libraries

+A [Python client library](bitcoin_client) and a [TypeScript client library](bitcoin_client_js) are available in this repository.

 ## Tests & Continuous Integration